Follow the steps below to quickly set up your computer and Workarea applications for local development and testing.

 Now you can test.

-After developing and testing, you may want to stop the containers to conserve resources on your machine.
+After developing and testing, you may want to stop the services to conserve resources on your machine.

 How'd We Do?